jbee/jbee.github.io/lex/index.md

 intuitive patterns to match quite complex terminals.

-A thread-safe interpreter matching function that is allocation-free and has no global state.
+A thread-safe interpreter matching function that is allocation-free and has neither global state nor a compilation phase.
-The function is embeddable into a general parser and return end position in input and pattern.
+The function is embeddable into a general parser and returns the match end position in input and pattern.

 The matching does not care about language level constraints, like a exact length limitation.
 These can be checked at a later compilation stage.

-The implementation is based on fundamental programing concepts that are easy to port to about any language.
+The implementation does not require further libraries and is only based on fundamental programing concepts that are easy to port to about any language.

 ## Rules